marcushowington/rise-security-qa-report/Security & QA Report.md

 ___
 ## Responsible Disclosure
 All issues were communicated directly to the RISE founder and development team.
 The identified vulerabilities were reviewed and patched prior to this release.
+Specific endpoint names and request structures have been redacted or generalized to preserve platform confidentiality.
 ___
 ## Summary
 This report highlights the importance of API and mobile security testing.
 Collaboration with the RISE team enabled quick fixes and improved security during a critical launch phase.